ratan-lab/rdcleanr/README.md

        specifying the -f option as an integer > 1.
     2. A script convert_gem_to_bed with this distribution can be used to generate mappable.bed from the output of gem-mappability.
+    3. The average coverage is calculated if it is not specified by the user.
 ```

 The output from this script is a file which the following columns